Healthy Homes Assessment Kenepuru

 Kenepuru Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory throughout Kenepuru and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is required throughout Kenepuru and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove the conformance to each Healthy Homes Standard that apply or will be applied during the tenure of your rental home.
+• Property managers and landlords are required to keep records that prove the compliance with the Healthy Homes Standard that apply or will apply to an apartment rental.

-• Property managers and private landlords must make sure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers should ensure their rental properties comply with the Healthy Homes Standard within 90 days of any new, renewed , or altered Tenancy.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes